-At Anderson Injury Lawyers, our skilled car accident attorneys have experience handling hit and run accident cases.
+At Anderson Injury Lawyers, our skilled Fort Worth car accident lawyers have experience handling hit and run accident cases.
 When you hire our firm, we will thoroughly investigate the accident, review the possible relevant insurance claims, and help you pursue compensation for the crash.
-To schedule a free, initial case consultation, call us today at 817-294-1900, or reach out online.
+To schedule a free consultation, call us today at 817-294-1900, or reach out online.

 What is a Hit and Run Accident?

 Hit and run crashes do not all look the same, but they have the same underlying issue: a driver involved in the accident did not adhere to Texas’ legal requirements for those involved in accidents, as detailed in Texas Transportation Code § 550.021-024.

 In some hit and run accidents, the other driver takes off immediately.
 You may have very little time to think about it.
 Suddenly, you are involved in a crash.
 The next second, you are watching the other vehicle drive away.

 Another scenario is that a driver initially stops.
 They may be equally startled and initially remain at the scene.
 However, based on the amount of damage, your injuries, or their current circumstances, they may decide to not wait for the police.
 If the other driver did not assist, exchange information, and wait to speak with the police, this is still considered a hit and run.